-A lot of people come to Barbados during a career break and can often stay for as long as 6 months if they watch their spending and learn how to live like a local.
+A lot of people come to Barbados during a career break and can often stay for as long as six months if they watch their spending and learn how to live like a local.

-In this article we look at how to make the most of a holiday in Barbados and suggest ways to enjoy yourself spending the least amount of money.
+In this article, we look at how to make the most of a holiday in Barbados and suggest ways to enjoy yourself spending the least amount of money.

-Firstly you need to look at where you will stay and how long you will be staying for; if you are coming on a short holiday of just two weeks then the most cost effective option is to rent a self catering, short term let apartment.
+Firstly you need to look at where you will stay and how long you will be visiting; if you are coming on a short holiday of just two weeks, then the most cost-effective option is to rent a self-catering, short term let apartment.

 If you eat fish, then you can enjoy fresh fish at very reasonable prices – fish in Barbados sells for $2.50USD a pound, so a visit to the local fish market is well worthwhile.
-Each pound of fish would give you at least 2 or 3 steaks, so for $7.50 USD you have a meal for every night of the week.
+Each pound of fish would give you at least 2 or 3 steaks, so for USD 7.50, you have a meal for every night of the week.